SonarSource/gh-action_slack-notify/README.md

 # Slack Notification Action

-This repository contains a reusable GitHub Action for sending build failure notifications to a Slack channel using a webhook.
+This repository aim to provide a GitHub Action for sending build failure notifications to a Slack channel.
-This action should be called in a github workflow triggered by a check-run [completed] event.
+This action should be called in a GitHub Workflow triggered by a check-suite [completed] event.

 ## Inputs

 The action accepts the following inputs:

-- `slack_channel`: The Slack channel to which the notification will be sent.
+- `slackChannel`: The Slack channel to which the notification will be sent.
 This input is required.

-## Enabled branches

-By default Slack notifications are enabled for all branches, they can be restricted in your workflow to

-- master
-- main
-- dogfood-\*
-- branch-\*

 ## Requirements